Text and photo by Monsi A. Serrano

 Rio said he wants to be able to leave a legacy in the DICT and he knows that he shares the same advocacy with the President.
 “President Duterte wants every Filipino to be connected even in the countryside,” he said.

 However, Rio added: “In as much as we want to make this happen, so many obstructions come along the way.
-For instance, in a subdivision residents don’t like it because of perceive danger of radiation.
+For instance, in subdivision residents don’t like it because of the perceived danger of radiation.
 But look at Quezon City where you see a lot of transmitter towers of various TV and radio networks.
-These are more powerful than cell sites in terms of emission of radiation, and the cellphones is more direct.”
+These are more powerful than cell sites in terms of emission of radiation, and the cellphones are more direct.”